djangocon/2024.djangocon.us/src/_content/posts/call-for-2025-volunteers.md

 ## Wrap-up

-To sign up for any of the teams (or just say "put me to work"), send an email to hello@djangocon.us and we'll put you on the list for the 2024 kickoff meeting.
+To sign up for any of the teams (or just say "put me to work"), email hello@djangocon.us, and we'll put you on the list for the 2025 kickoff meeting.
 We would love to have you!
-You do not have to have previous organizing experience (although we might prefer it for some of the leadership roles).
+You do not have to have previous organizing experience (although we might prefer it for some leadership roles).